lee-64/lee-64.github.io/_projects/3_project.md

 about music, so I was very pleased to meet so many likeminded peers.
 I also had big ideas for reworking and modernizing KXSC's services using my data science skills.
 The first project
 I have released since beginning at the station is the DJ Recommendation Engine, also dubbed KXSC DJ Match, which I'm proud to showcase here.

-The DJ Recommendation Engine is a web app that calculates a user's **most similar**, active KXSC DJ based off of key audio features from tracks in your Spotify library and the number of tracks/artists from your playlists and Liked Songs you have in common.
-You can view a demo of the web app <a href="https://kxsc.pythonanywhere.com/demo">here</a>, at <a href="https://kxsc.pythonanywhere.com/demo">kxsc.pythonanywhere.com/demo</a>, or the in the video below.
+The DJ Recommendation Engine is a web app that calculates a user's **most similar**, active KXSC DJ based off of key audio features from the user's favorite artists, desired music mood, and the frequency of artists you have in common.
+You can view a demo of the web app <a href="https://kxsc-dj-match.vercel.app">here</a> or in the video below.

 <br/>
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include video.liquid path="assets/video/video_demo.mp4" class="img-fluid rounded z-depth-1" controls=true %}
+        {% include video.liquid path="assets/video/djmatch_demo.mp4" class="img-fluid rounded z-depth-1" controls=true %}
     </div>
 </div>
 <div class="caption">
-    A video demo of the DJ Recommendation Engine, as would be used by a user.
+    A video demo of the DJ Recommendation Engine.
 </div>

+## Tech Stack

+### Back-end:
+- **Python** drives the core recommendation engine and statistical calculations, handling complex feature extraction and similarity computations
+  - Pandas, Sklearn, Numpy, Flask
+- **Spotipy** & **Spotify's Web API** enabled secure OAuth authentication (v1.0) and extensive music metadata access
+- **MongoDB** stores DJ profiles and matching data with flexible document schemas
+- **AcousticBrainz** & **MusicBrainz APIs** (current version) provide rich, open-source music metadata for audio feature analysis

+### Front-end:
+- **React** powers the responsive interface with efficient component-based development
+- **Next.js** delivers optimized performance through server and client-side rendering
+- **Vercel** and **Render** provide reliable hosting for the frontend and backend respectively

-There are three primary goals of this app:
+_There are three primary goals of this app:_
 >1.
 Grow KXSC's reach by acquiring new listeners
 >2.
 Increase listener retention
 >3.
 Expedite the intern pairing process for KXSC's Intern Program

-Once the app is approved by Spotify for a user extension request, the DJ Recommendation Engine will be advertised as a starting point for new listeners.
-This will draw in new users who wish to see how their music taste stacks up against those in the radio station.
+[KXSC DJ Match](https://kxsc-dj-match.vercel.app) is the perfect starting point for new listeners.
+As the first tab on [kxsc.org](https://kxsc.org/), this app draws in new users who wish to see how their music taste stacks up against those in the radio station.
 Additionally, a system that matches by music taste is a novel practice--there are no other university radio stations that have a feature like this.

 Users of this app are also more likely to stick around and for longer.
-I suspect a demonstrable increase in listener retention, for this service gives users an immediate starting point for which DJ, out of our ~70 DJs, they are most likely to enjoy.
+Across its first semester since deployment, I suspect a demonstrable increase in listener retention because this service gives users an immediate starting point for which DJ, out of our ~70 DJs, they are most likely to enjoy.
 As a once first-time KXSC listener, I found the number and variety of DJs overwhelming and unnavigable.
 With over
 70 hours of programming each week, it is unrealistic and unlikely a user finds the DJ that will get them to come back each week.
-I believe my program solves a first-time listener's desire for a quick and easy starting point, increasing the chances that they come back for their matched-DJ's set each and every week.
+I believe my program solves a first-time listener's desire for a quick and easy starting point, increasing the chances that they come back for their matched DJ's set each and every week.

 <br/>
 <div class="row">